 The benchmarks that Oracle Solaris provides might report failures or false positives that do not accurately reflect the compliance of particular systems.
-For these systems, you can create tailorings, which are inclusions or exclusions of rules from these benchmarks, or modifications of rules with variable values.
+For these systems, you can create tailorings, which are inclusions or exclusions of rules, or modifications of rules with variable values, from these benchmarks.
 Rules with variable values are explicitly marked in the interface.
 By modifying a variable used in a rule, you can include the rule while providing a more fine-grained expression of your security policy.
-You can then use these tailorings to assess the security posture of particular systems.
+You can then use these tailorings to assess the security posture of your site.

 You create a tailoring by including or excluding rules from a benchmark, profile, or tailoring, then saving the new rule set under a different name.
 You can create multiple tailorings from a source benchmark and the tailorings are independent of each other.
 Every tailoring has a unique name.